Unboxed-Software/solana-course/content/vrf.md

 We are adding the following:

-- `init_vrf_client` - This will initialize the data account we’ll use to keep track of our dice rolls.
-- `get_out_of_jail` - This will effectively request randomness, as if we were rolling dice.
-- `consume_randomness` - This is the callback function we give to the VRF to record the result of the dice roll.

 Make sure you replace `YOUR_KEY_HERE` with your own program key.

 ### State.rs

 Next, in `state.rs` we are going add a `out_of_jail` flag to `EscrowState`.
-When we finally roll two matching die, we will flip this flag so when the  `withdraw` function is called we can transfer the funds.
+When we finally roll two matching die, we will flip this flag so when the  `withdraw` function is called we can transfer the funds without checking the price.

 ```rust
 // state.rs